Nizisi/Projects-3003/README.md

 # Update
-After trying unity, unreal, and godot on my computer, SFML become my choice for this project
+After trying unity, unreal, and godot on my computer, SFML become my choice for this project.
+I underestimate the difficulty to learn new stuff to make something which slower my work
 # Current
 Learning SFML, and Drawing.
 Still want to draw a decent visual for this simple game (working on)